cheeeeeeeeeen/RoR2-ChensGradiusMod/docs/Vui7fzQ6K+-c8O4kYLP8Wg.md

 ### [Chen.GradiusMod.Items.GradiusOption](./mfb9nYomeqOwYy2EkL-v0Q 'Chen.GradiusMod.Items.GradiusOption')

 ## GradiusOption Class
-An item class powered by TILER2 which provides the main API related to the Options/Multiples.
+An item class which provides the main API related to the Options/Multiples.
+It is powered by TILER2.
 ```csharp
 public class GradiusOption : Item<GradiusOption>
 ```